Pomax/browser-based-web-editor/README.md

 # CodeMirror 6 based editor with filetree component

-This is an attempt at implementing a friend browser-based web content editor, using [codemirror 6](https://codemirror.net), and [[custom-file-tree]](https://github.com/pomax/custom-file-tree) as file tree component (as codemirror itself only models single editing panels).
+This is an attempt at implementing a friend browser-based web content editor, using [codemirror 6](https://codemirror.net), a [custom-file-tree](https://github.com/pomax/custom-file-tree) as file tree component (as codemirror itself only models single editing panels), and a sprinkling of docker for runtime isolation and a reverse proxy because we like opening https URLs, and we don't like having to remember port numbers.

 ## How do I use this?